-Net investment in capital assets is \$2,505.4 million, which is net of the outstanding debt for capital leases in the amount of \$83.3 million.
+Net investment in capital assets is \$2,553.2 million, which represents the portion of net position related to capital assets, net of accumulated depreciation, reduced by the outstanding capital lease liabilities of \$83.9 million that were used to acquire the assets.

-For fiscal year 2019, FCPS reported deferred outflows of resources of \$613.2 million related to pensions and \$61.6 million related to OPEB.
+For fiscal year 2020, FCPS reported deferred outflows of resources of \$862.9 million related to pensions and \$134.1 million related to OPEB.
 The majority of the deferred outflows of resources reported are comprised of current year contributions to the retirement systems, in addition to outflows attributable to the various components that impact pension and OPEB expense, amortization of changes due to actuarial assumptions, changes in proportionate share of contributions, and differences between expected or actual experience.

-For fiscal year 2019, FCPS reported deferred inflows of resources for pension of \$277.7 million and OPEB of \$156.1 million, which represents a net amount attributable to the various components that impact pension and OPEB expense, amortization of changes due to actuarial assumptions, changes in proportionate share of contributions, and differences between expected or actual experience.
-Deferred inflows of resources related to capital lease reduction from revisions to capital lease agreements decreased in fiscal year 2019 to \$3.5 million from \$3.7 million in fiscal year 2018.
+For fiscal year 2020, FCPS reported deferred inflows of resources for pension of \$237.3 million and OPEB of \$138.1 million, which represents a net amount attributable to the various components that impact pension and OPEB expense, amortization of changes due to actuarial assumptions, changes in proportionate share of contributions, and differences between expected or actual experience.
+Deferred inflows of resources related to capital lease reduction from revisions to capital lease agreements decreased in fiscal year 2020 to \$3.3 million from \$3.5 million in fiscal year 2019.